One of the most accomplished movie directors of all time is an Eagle Scout, and he has a new film coming out this fall.

 The movie’s IMDB page lists “Scout Father,” “Boy Scout” and simply “Scout” as characters in the movie.
 Its Wikipedia page says actor Gabriel Bateman plays “a member of Sammy’s Scout troop who helps him make films” with Nicolas Cantu “as another member of Sammy’s Scout troop who helps him make films.”

 Based on all this, it certainly seems like The Fabelmans will stay at least somewhat true to Spielberg’s real-life experience as a Scout.

-The Fablemans opens November 11.
+The Fablemans opens Thanksgiving week.
 In addition to LaBelle, it stars Michelle Williams, Paul Dano, Seth Rogen and, in an unknown role, fellow Eagle Scout David Lynch.
 It’s rated PG-13 and has already received a number of positive reviews on review aggregator sites Metacritic and Rotten Tomatoes.